flutter-tizen/flutter-tizen/doc/develop-plugin.md

 );
 ```

-then it can be parsed as a `flutter::EncodableMap` in C/C++ code like:
+then it can be parsed as a `flutter::EncodableMap` in C++ code as follows:

 ```cpp
 template <typename T>